Auction-Fundraisers

 Trichocereus aff. peruvianus SS01 (=Trichocereus sp.
 SS01)

 Columns to 8’+ tall.
-Fat blue-green stems up to 6″ in diameter and 2″+ spines.
+Fat blue-green to bright blue stems up to 6″ in diameter; attractive 2″+ spines.
 White flowers, edible fruit.
 Can grow very fast; up to several feet a year under the right conditions.
 Grows prostrate with age.
 This heirloom clone is the first peruvianoid Sacred Succulents offered back when we began mail order in the late 90s.
 Our big mother plants and much of our stock were damaged nearly a decade ago and we rarely offer cuttings anymore, in fact—this is the only official offering of this clone in 2024.
 Z9a

 Trichocereus aff. peruvianus SS01 auction plant ↑